Kerlingarfjöll – Steaming valleys and surreal landscapes

 Kerlingarfjöll hot spring valley

 This all doesn’t sound very inviting, but don’t be discouraged!
-Kerlingarfjöll and the Icelandic highlands hot springs are absolutely worth a visit.
+Kerlingarfjöll and the hot springs in the Icelandic highlands are absolutely worth a visit.
 You won’t regret a trip into the otherworldly steaming valley of Hveradalir, no matter what the weather conditions are.
-Besides warm, wind- & rainproof clothes, another essential item to take to Kerlingarfjöll is a swimsuit 😉
+Besides warm, wind- & rainproof clothes, another essential item to take to Kerlingarfjöll is a swimsuit. 😉

 And fortunately the weather was about to improve – if only slightly – to reveal the true beauty of this incredible geothermal landscape.